-And there is nothing more fall-inspired savory than, pumpkin.
+And there is nothing more fall-inspired and savory than, pumpkin.
 There are so many ways to incorporate pumpkin into our favorite seasonal dishes; soups, sauces, stews, sweet goodies… and even our favorite beverages — pumpkin-spiced lattes!

-Pumpkin is a whole food, full of amazing nutrients, and when paired with equally nutrient rich spices, like cinnamon, it is a superfood with high amounts of beta-carotene, vitamin A, potassium and more.
+Pumpkin is a whole food, full of amazing nutrients, and when paired with equally nutrient-rich spices, like cinnamon, it is a superfood with high amounts of beta-carotene, vitamin A, potassium and more.

 Here is the recipe I made over and over again.
-I froze it into individual servings, knowing that with each serving, he was getting at least 2-3 servings of vegetables.
+Often freezing it into individual portions, knowing that with each serving, he was getting at least 2-3 vegetables.